 Will 'GLOW' Return For Season 4?
 The Creators Have Long-Term Plans For The Show

-Though there's been no renewal (or cancellation) news so far, fans shouldn't get concerned about the show's fate just yet.
-When Season 2 debuted on June 29 last year, it wasn't until late August that the streaming platform gave it the green light for more episodes, so it's possible that the same timeline will apply this year.
-And if series creators Liz Flahive and Carly Mensch have anything to say about it, the series will keep going not just until Season 4, but for a long time to come.
+Earlier: Though there's been no renewal (or cancellation) news so far, fans shouldn't get concerned about the show's fate just yet.
+When Season 2 debuted on June 29 last year, it wasn't until late August that it got the green light for more episodes, so it's possible that the same timeline will apply this year.
+And if series creators Liz Flahive and Carly Mensch have anything to say about it, GLOW will keep going not just until Season 4, but for a long time to come.

 "I hope we have the number of seasons we dream of having because I think that we can then equally explore all of the women," Flahive said of their long-term plan during an interview with The Hollywood Reporter last year, though she didn't specify how many seasons that would entail.

 "With Season 1, we had the structure of what we needed to accomplish.
 And I think that is the great freedom of Season 2 and of future seasons; that we can move around more now that you know and love the characters and understand the story of the show and wrestling.
 We have these 15 amazing women and ideally by the end of the show, you will know them all in a deeper way."

 And when it comes to ideas about the obstacles these women could face next, Mensch assures viewers that they've got plenty to work with.
 "We have hundreds of ideas of what we want to happen, both in Vegas and beyond," Mensch continued to THR, while Flahive said, "We have some character arcs and ideas.
 It's enough to hold on to and enough to drive forward, and yet there's a lot of stuff that feels incredibly open as we build."